ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 .. code-block:: bash

-   singularity run docker://esmvalgroup/esmvaltool:stable -c ~/config-user.yml ~/recipes/recipe_example.yml
+   singularity run docker://esmvalgroup/esmvaltool:stable run ~/recipes/recipe_example.yml

 Note that the container does not see the data available in the host by default.
 You can make host data available with ``-B /path:/path/in/container``.